hugomarisco/keykey.kitchen/content/recipes/ayam-cabai-hijau/index.en.md

   - description: Grind the shallots, garlic, large green chilies, and small green bird's eye chilies using a chopper or mortar and pestle.
-  - description: Sauté the ground spices with kaffir lime leaves until fragrant, then add water, salt, sugar, and bouillon powder (if using).
+  - description: Sauté the ground spices with kaffir lime leaves until fragrant, then add water, salt, sugar, pepper, and bouillon powder (if using).
 Cook until done and taste to ensure the flavor is just right.
     image: masukkan-daun-jeruk-dan-cabai.jpg
   - description: Add the fried chicken into the chili mixture, stir well, and turn off the heat.